Want to eat well and save the planet? Try the Karma dining app

 "We all need to unite in the food waste fight to address this, at home, at work, and in the shops, stores and places where we eat and drink," a Wrap spokeswoman said in an email.

 Karma is one of a bunch of apps aiming to tackle this problem by redistributing waste that would otherwise end up in the garbage.
-They include Olio, which lets users list and sell on surplus food they have at home, and FoodLoop, which sends out push notifications to users when their local supermarkets list reductions.
+The group includes Olio, which lets users list and sell on surplus food they have at home, and FoodLoop, which sends out push notifications to users when their local supermarkets list reductions.
 Others like FoodCloud and Food Cowboy focus on linking up food providers with charities.

 Wrap's "Love Food Hate Waste" campaign, meanwhile, is trying to get people to use up products they might otherwise throw away at home, in the same way that Karma is trying to get people to buy up food that would be binned in restaurants.